echelon: Echelon Rotation

 Details

-The loadings matrix is rotated so the k rows of the loading matrix indicated by reference are the Cholesky factorization given by t(chol(L[reference,] %*% t(L[reference,]))).
-This defines the rotation transformation, which is then also applied to other rows to give the new loadings matrix.
+The loading matrix is rotated so that the k rows indicated by reference form the Cholesky factorization given by t(chol(L[reference,] %*% t(L[reference,]))).
+This defines the rotation transformation, which is then applied to all rows to give the rotated loading matrix.

-The optimization is not iterative and does not use the GPA algorithm.
-The function can be used directly or the function name can be passed to factor analysis functions like factanal.
-An orthogonal solution is assumed (so \Phi is identity).
+The optimization is not iterative and does not use the gradient projection algorithm.
+The function can be used directly or passed to factor analysis functions like factanal via the rotation argument.

-(2) The S.E.s are more straightforward to compute, because it is the solution to an unconstrained optimization (though not necessarily computed as such).
+2. Standard errors are more straightforward to compute because the solution corresponds to an unconstrained optimization.

-(3) The models with k and (k+1) factors are nested, so it is more straightforward to test the k-factor model versus the (k+1)-factor model.
-In particular, in addition to the LR test (which does not depend on the rotation), now the Wald test and LM test can be used as well.
-For these, the test of a k-factor model versus a (k+1)-factor model is a joint test whether all the free parameters (loadings) in the (k+1)st column of L are zero.
+3. Models with k and k+1 factors are nested, making it straightforward to test the k-factor model versus the (k+1)-factor model.
+In particular, the Wald test and LM test can be used in addition to the LR test.
+The test of a k-factor model versus a (k+1)-factor model is a joint test of whether all free parameters (loadings) in the (k+1)st column are zero.

-(4) For some purposes, only the subspace spanned by the factors is important, not the specific parameterization within this subspace.
+4. For some purposes, only the subspace spanned by the factors matters, not the specific parameterization within this subspace.

-(5) The back-predicted indicators (explained portion of the indicators) do not depend on the rotation method.
-Combined with the greater ease to obtain correct standard errors of this method, this allows easier and more accurate prediction-standard errors.
+5. Back-predicted indicators (the explained portion of the indicators) do not depend on the rotation method.
+Combined with the greater ease of obtaining correct standard errors, this allows easier and more accurate prediction standard errors.

 Value